 Appointment of Directors (Council members)

 The Council consists of at least nine and up to 12 members.
-Three of these members are appointed by the Synod of the Uniting Church of Australia (Vic and Tas) on the advice of the Council.
 The Council endeavours to ensure that at least half of the Council members are drawn from parents (or guardians) of current or past students of the College.
-The Principal and Deputy Principal are not members of Council, but attend meetings of Council in their capacity as the Executive Officers of the College.
+The Principal, Deputy Principal and Finance Manager are not members of Council, but attend meetings of Council in their capacity as the Executive Officers of the College.

 The Council meets each month except for December and January and at other times as required.
-Committees meet at least each month.
+Committees meet regularly.
 The Council establishes the following committees of Council to carry out detailed tasks and report the results to Council for its approval:

-- Finance, Audit and Compliance Committee (Members of Council, the Principal, Deputy Principal and Financial Controller): Reviews the financial performance of the College against budgets and forecasts on a monthly basis, develops recommendations to the Council on finance matters, reviews the Statutory Compliance and Risk Management programs of the College and acts as the main interface with the College’s external auditor.
+- Finance, Risk, Audit and Compliance Committee (Members of Council, the Principal, Deputy Principal and Finance Manager): Reviews the financial performance of the College against budgets and forecasts on a monthly basis, develops recommendations to the Council on finance matters, reviews the Statutory Compliance and Risk Management programs of the College and acts as the main interface with the College’s external auditor.

-- Succession Committee (Members of Council): Reviews the skill and experience needs of the Council, manages the succession planning for the Council, interviews potential new members of Council and makes recommendations to Council as to membership of the Council.
+- Succession and Board Development Committee (Members of Council): Reviews the skill and experience needs of the Council, manages the succession planning for the Council, interviews potential new members of Council and makes recommendations to Council as to membership of the Council.
+Coordinates professional learning and the board appraisal process.

-- Building and Property Committee (Members of Council and the Principal, Property Manager, Financial Controller, Director of Curriculum): considers the needs of the College for physical facilities, reviews all major capital expenditure proposals, reviews the progress of all building projects and advises Council on these projects.
+- Building and Property Committee (Members of Council and the Principal, Facilities Manager, Finance Manager, Director of Academic Development, Director of Technology Innovation): Considers the needs of the College for physical facilities, reviews all major capital expenditure proposals, reviews the progress of all building projects and advises Council on these projects.